tsubamenarumi/contain-tumblr/README.md

-# Twitter Container
+# Tumblr Container

-**Prevent Twitter from tracking your visits to other websites**
+**Prevent Tumblr from tracking your visits to other websites**

-This Project is a fork of [Mozilla's Facebook Container](https://addons.mozilla.org/firefox/addon/facebook-container/) modified to work with twitter.
-For installation & Usage instructions follow this [link](https://addons.mozilla.org/en-US/firefox/addon/twitter-container/)
+This Project is a fork off of [v1shwa's contain-twitter](https://github.com/v1shwa/contain-twitter), which is a fork off of [Mozilla's Facebook Container](https://addons.mozilla.org/firefox/addon/facebook-container/) modified to work with Tumblr.

-*Note: This addon is not affliated to Mozilla in anyway*